All Episodes

 Rove sold his soul to the Dobsons of the world and the Falwells and the Robertsons of the world.

-That's they've been predicting the doom and the end of the Republican Party because of the association with a Christian right for as long as I've been around, and it's based on hope.
+They've been predicting the doom and the end of the Republican Party because of the association with the Christian right for as long as I've been around, and it's based on hope.

 The Republicans have lost a whole generation of young people.

-Besides that, where's the where is there evidence that if they even have that the Democrats have picked it up?
+Besides that, where is their evidence that if they even have, that the Democrats have picked it up?

-This is the Breck girl last night on MSNBC.
+This is the Brecht girl last night on MSNBC.

-Uh Matthews said to him, Is Hillary a divisive force because she brings back the continued old war between the Clintons and their critics?
+Matthews said to him, is Hillary a divisive force because she brings back the continued old war between the Clintons and their critics?

 Well, I think the reality is people in this country either love Hillary Clinton or they don't.

-And that's just the that's just where she is, in many cases through no fault of her own.
+And that's just where she is, in many cases, through no fault of her own.

 And I think that's probably what Senator Obama's talking about.